demisto/demisto-sdk/README.md

                         will import unless this is CommonServerPython

 **Examples**:
-`demisto-sdk extract -i Integrations/integration-MyInt.yml -o Integrations/MyInt -m` This will split the yml file to a directory with the integration components (code, image, description, pipfile etc.)
+`demisto-sdk split-yml -i Integrations/integration-MyInt.yml -o Integrations/MyInt -m` This will split the yml file to a directory with the integration components (code, image, description, pipfile etc.)

 ### Validate